Free life insurance quotes in minutes

 How to get life insurance as an older adult

-The process of buying life insurance is pretty similar no matter your age — after deciding how much coverage you need and what kind of policy to buy, you can compare quotes and, following an application process and a medical exam, wait to get approved for coverage.
+The process of buying life insurance for older adults is pretty similar no matter your age — after deciding how much coverage you need and what kind of policy to buy, you can compare quotes and, following an application process and a medical exam, wait to get approved for coverage.

 That said, older adults in particular should be mindful of: